hitsave/omeka-discord-bot/README.md

 ## Notes

-- The script will look back up to 30 days to find at least 9 items with media
+- The script uses rolling 24-hour windows rather than calendar days
-- Discord messages are split into chunks of 9 items each to stay within Discord's embed limits
+- All times are in UTC to ensure consistency
-- All sensitive information should be stored in the `.env` file
+- The lookback feature is disabled by default
-- The `.env` file is excluded from git via `.gitignore`
+- Items with placeholder descriptions are automatically excluded